petarjs/petarslovic.com/content/post/my-top-tools-for-awesome-blogs.md

 - [jspolice.com](http://jspolice.com)
 - [hipstercodes.com](http://hipstercodes.com)

-So naturally, my goal is to go from idea to fully functioning blog in the least possible time and effort.
+So naturally, my goal is to go from an idea to fully functioning blog in the least possible time and effort.
 Here are some tips on how to do that. ⚡⚡⚡

-## Technology
+## 1. Technology

 You'll want to choose a stack that is easy to learn, easy to use, easy to deploy and easy to scale.
 Now you might think there is no technology that satisfies all of these conditions. 🦄 You can choose a framework that is easy to use, but has a lot of overhead for a simple blog.
 You can choose a fast programming language like Go, but you'd probably have to learn it from scratch (if you never used it before), and learn how to deploy it.
 You can use simple html pages, which is easy to deploy, but it's really stupid to create every blog page by hand - i.e. it doesn't scale.